The successful "Don't Rush" campaign shows how more lives would be lost if there were no speed cameras.

 Slowing down means that ambulance officers, police, rescue teams, doctors and coroners don't have to attend these preventable incidents.
 Slowing down also means that husbands, wives and children don't have to live without their loved ones.

 Speed-related crashes happen every week in NSW.
 Speed cameras support high visibility policing and are put in high-risk locations where people have been injured or killed.
 About 160 people die and 4200 people are injured in speed-related crashes each year.
-Centre for Road Safety evidence shows that speed cameras, high visibility policing and strong public education campaigns change driver behaviour and help prevent crashes.
+Our evidence shows that speed cameras, high visibility policing and strong public education campaigns change driver behaviour and help prevent crashes.

-The 2013 speed camera review found there was a 90 per cent reduction in fatalities and a 41 per cent reduction in injuries at fixed speed camera locations.
+The 2014 speed camera review found there was a 90 per cent reduction in deaths and a 40 per cent reduction in injuries at fixed speed camera locations.
 Since 2010 when mobile speed cameras were introduced, fatalities have been trending downwards.